 Work experience is measured as the cumulative number of years with labor income as the main source of income.
 This measurement commences in 1990, as we lack access to pre-1990 data for refugees who arrived from 1990 on.
-We observe workers in six different industry classifications, five different firm sizes, six types of municipalities, and five regions.
+We observe workers in six industry classifications, five firm sizes, six types of municipalities, and five regions.
 Using information on the highest educational attainment, we classify the individuals into six categories, from primary school to doctoral degree.

-Several restrictions are imposed on the data.
-First, we exclude self-employed workers since they are obviously not comparable with employed workers.
+We impose several restrictions on the data.
+First, we exclude selfemployed individuals since they are obviously not comparable with employed workers.
 Second, we focus on individuals born between 1954 and 1980.
 Thus, we compare wage levels for workers aged from 31 to 61 years.
-Third, we only study refugee immigrants arriving before 1997 who were granted asylum.
+Third, we study only refugee immigrants who arrived before 1997 and were granted asylum.
 Refugees are separated into three subgroups: those from European countries arriving during the period 1990-1996, those from non-European countries arriving during the same period, and immigrants arriving in Sweden between 1980-1989 without classifying their country of origin.

-We delineate the first two groups because it is possible that European refugee immigrants may be subject to less discrimination in the labor market than non-European refugees.
-However, differences may be due to more local knowledge rather than discrimination.
-It is nevertheless of policy concern whether such differences exist independent of their exact sources.
+We delineate the first two groups because it is possible that European refugee immigrants may be subject to less discrimination in the labor market